QuantumSpinozist/quantumspinozist.github.io/paper_report_11.md

 where the second term is used when 3D information is available during reconstruction, and the $\lambda$ denotes a loss weight hyperparameter.

 ### Iterative 3D Regression with Feedback

+Doing the reconstruction directly is not possible with reasonable accuracy, instead the authors use an iterative approach.
+The regression module (a two layer MLP) takes in $\phi$ and the current estimate $\Theta_t$ and produces a correction for $\Theta$.
+In their implementation this is repeated three times.
+The reprojection loss uses the L1 metric.
+For the optional 3D loss, that is used when Motion capture data is available, the L2 losses of comparing the
+3D positions of the joints as well as the parameter vectors are added.

 ### Factorized Adversarial Prior

+Since SMPL is so explicit we can decompose or factorize the discriminator, making training much easier.
+Specifically the authors use a discriminator for the shape and again decompose the hiearchical kinematic tree structure of the pose parameters to get individual discriminators for each joint.
+Overall they end up with K+2 small networks.
+Because of this and since we have the additional reprojection loss (avoiding mode collapse) the adversarial training does not suffer from the usual problems one gets with GANs.